-- 8 1/2 X 11 paper
+- 8 1⁄2 x 11 paper

-- 10-pitch font
+- 10-point font

 - English is the official language

 - Double-sided printing

 - Single spaced

-- Maximum of 50 pages
+- Maximum 25 pages double-sided

-- Lightweight binding, wired binding preferred
+- Lightweight plastic binding, wired binding preferred

-- Ten printed copies and one CD or USB flash drive
+- Eight printed copies and one CD or USB flash drive

-- Graphs, tables, photos (in black and white or color) to support the written material are welcomed.
-Tables and graphs should be simple, clearly legible, and labeled.
+- Graphs, tables, photos

+(in black and white or color) to support the written material are welcomed.
+Tables and graphs should be simple, clearly legible and labeled.

-Send the ten printed copies of the Achievement Report and one CD or USB flash drive to:
+Send the eight printed copies of the Achievement Report and one CD or USB flash drive to: